FilterSinner/Python-GUI/README.md

 # Python-GUI

-An IT asset manager application created using Python GUI which stores and retrieves data that is being inputed.
+"An IT asset management system with a Python Tkinter GUI for user-friendly data entry, retrieval, and image capture.
+Utilizes openpyxl for Excel-based data storage."